Life & Works of Brian Alan Burhoe – All About Us & More

 I loved roaming, as we did every summer, through green rural England.
 The English countryside is a world of its own — one I later rediscovered in Tolkien’s Shire.
 “I am in fact a Hobbit in all but size.
 I like gardens, trees and unmechanised farmlands…” And even later, in Barsetshire, Wessex and the grounds of Blandings Castle.
 There were still patches of that glorious Once-Upon-a-Time England alive in post-War Yorkshire.

 Every December we took the train to Heckmondwike.
 The big Christmas tree in Market Square always reminded me of Canada.
-We never missed the local Christmas Pantomime.
+We never missed the Mirfield Christmas Pantomime.
 Still remember the thrilling thump of the Giant hitting the stage in Jack and the Beanstalk.

 Brian Alan Burhoe: Mirfield Memories…